 These guidelines bring together information from state medical boards to help workers find employment and fill gaps in care.
 The documents feature tips for applying, information about eligibility, how each profession is organized, tests, time and cost, and other need-to-know details.

-Many immigrants and refugees, including those who have recently arrived from Afghanistan, have the training and experience to support the U.S. healthcare industry.
+Thousands of immigrants and refugees, including those who have recently arrived from Afghanistan and also, refugees from Ukraine, will no doubt have the proper training and experience to support the U.S. healthcare industry.
 But many are sidelined by licensing rules that fail to recognize their expertise and require costly and time-consuming examinations and residencies in a system that overwhelmingly favors U.S. applicants.
 That means many qualified people still can’t serve in the fight against COVID-19.

 Adebola arrived in the U.S. with training as a doctor in Nigeria and experience as a United Nations public-health expert.
 She found the struggle to find work in the U.S. “draining and frustrating.”
 She didn’t give up, however, and found support from Upwardly Global.
 “UpGlo helped me to feel a sense of community and belonging.
 I saw that others have walked this path, putting their best foot forward to get what they deserve.”
 Read her full story here.